The Pros and Cons of Metformin (Anti-Aging Therapy)

 Why does metformin cause diarrhea?

 Diarrhea is a common side effect of metformin, especially when you first start taking the medication.
 It occurs because metformin can increase the motility of the gastrointestinal tract, leading to faster digestion and sometimes watery stools.
-The exact mechanism is not fully understood, but it is thought to be related to the way the drug affects gut bacteria and intestinal lining.
+The exact mechanism is not fully understood, but it is thought to be related to the way the drug affects gut bacteria and the intestinal lining.
 To help minimize this side effect, doctors often recommend starting with a lower dose and gradually increasing it.
 Additionally, taking metformin with food can sometimes reduce its impact on the digestive system.